Okarl96/shem_gui/README.md

    - configurable MQTT client settings
    - configurable speed and global coordinates for the sample movement

-Detials of how to configure the sandbox is provided below; there will a paper result reproduction short-cut right after this section.
+Detials of how to configure the sandbox is provided below; there will a reproduction short-cut right after this section.

 **control script** works on:

 Scan parameters
   - User needs to specify scan type, size, resolution, and dwell time for the scan.

-Detials of the GUI is provided below; there will a paper result reproduction short-cut right after this section.
+Detials of the GUI is provided below; there will a reproduction short-cut right after this section.

 ### Outputs
 **sandbox simulation** outputs: